Statement of Purpose/Essay

 How to do it?

-See the facilities number of courses provided in that major.
-Does it matches your interests?
+- See the facilities and number of courses provided in that major.
+Does it match your interests?

-Direct experience with your field of study is the best kind to have in your essay.
+- Direct research or work experience in your field of study is the best thing to have in your essay.

 Note: Don't simply copy sample essays available on internet.